sgomes/blog/src/posts/2016-12-21-using-sass-to-automatically-pick-text-colors/index.md

 So how do we implement `choose-contrast-color`?
 It turns out that all of the necessary calculations and minimum contrast rules are well defined in the [WCAG 2.0 specification](https://www.w3.org/TR/WCAG20/).
 There’s a [whole section explaining visual contrast in detail](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), several links to ISO and ANSI standards, and even [papers on the subject](https://www.w3.org/Graphics/Color/sRGB.html).
 Digging around for a while, I was able to find a [published W3C technique with a clear description of the algorithm](https://www.w3.org/TR/WCAG20-TECHS/G17.html#G17-tests):

+{% set figure = { filename: 'algorithm.png', width: 1606, height: 1144, caption: 'The algorithm for calculating color contrast' } %}
-{% include figure.html
+{% include 'includes/figure.html' %}
-  filename="algorithm.png"
-  width="1606"
-  height="1144"
-  alt="An excerpt of the algorithm for calculating color contrast" caption="The algorithm for calculating color contrast" %}

 If you’re familiar with Sass, you’ll quickly notice an issue: the luminance calculations involve exponentiation, which isn’t available in the language or the standard library.